Deterministic and Probabilistic Binary Search in Graphs: Noisy Model

 \begin{lemma} Let $u$ be a weighted median with respect to \NodeWeight and $e = (u, v)$ an edge incident on $u$.
 Then, $\SumWeight[\NodeWeight]{\Reach{u}{e}} \leq \SumWeight[\NodeWeight]{V} / 2$. \end{lemma}

 We now specify the algorithm formally.
 Algorithm~\ref{alg:mult-weights} encapsulates the multiplicative weights procedure, and Algorithm~\ref{alg:prob-binary} shows how to combine the different pieces.
-Compared to the high-level outline above, the target bounds of $\Theta(\log n)$ and $\Theta(\log \log n)$ are modified somewhat in Algorithm~\ref{alg:prob-binary}, mostly to account for the case when $\ErrProb$ is very small.
+Compared to the high-level outline above, the target bounds of $\Theta(\log n)$ and $\Theta(\log \log n)$ are modified somewhat in Algorithm~\ref{alg:prob-binary}, mostly to account for the case when $\ErrProb$ is very small.\Eat{ In fact, as it will be clear momentarily, this algorithm is designed only for $\ErrProb \leq 1/\log n$.
+We will explain our trick for larger values of \ErrProb in the proof of Theorem~\ref{thm:noisy}.}